jakazmie/AIDays/DataScientistTrack/02-AML-EndToEndWalkthrough/README.md

 jupyter nbextension enable --py --user azureml.train.widgets
 ```

 **Important**.
 Make sure to set the kernel of each notebook in the lab to *Python 3.6 - AzureML*.

-You are now ready to proceed to labs.
-Some labs may require additionao setup.
-If this is the case, the setup steps will described in the lab's notes.

-Enjoy.

-If you are using Azure Data Science Virtual Machine and you have stepped through the setup instructions you are ready to go.

-To set up the environment on Azure Notebooks upload the lab's Jupyter notebooks to your Azure Notebooks library:

 Enjoy.